 - In another case, the business owner may be creating and document fake debt to make her financial situation look worse than it really is.

 The creativity in these schemes can be impressive with those less than honest about their finances.

 A Forensic Accountant is Trained to Look Over Financial Records and Search For Hidden Assets or Income

 If you are going through a divorce and you believe you spouse is not being forthright as to his or her finances, you will naturally want to discuss this with lawyers who can help you.
-Please contact the lawyers of Holland & Usry, P.A., at 864.582.0416 or toll-free at 888.230.1841.
+Please contact the lawyers of Holland & Usry, P.A., toll-free at 888.230.1841.
 Schedule a confidential consultation today.